Biorevtech-Agents/AI_encryp_agent/README.md

 An autonomous AI agent for cryptocurrency trading that combines technical analysis with sentiment analysis and employs self-reflection for continuous improvement.

+## System Requirements

+- **Python**: Version 3.8 (required)
+  - The project is specifically built and tested with Python 3.8
+  - Other versions are not officially supported
+- Docker and Docker Compose (for containerized deployment)
+- Linux/Unix environment recommended

 ## Features

 - Autonomous trading with multiple strategies